ingramleedy/Airport_Restaurants/README.md

 ## ForeFlight Feature Request

-Keeping this content up-to-date requires updating the content pack contents and then re-downloading the content pack and re-importing if you want the latest changes.
+Keeping this content up-to-date requires updating the content pack contents and then re-downloading the content pack and re-importing for the latest changes.

-* I have asked ForeFlight for a feature to allow content packs to be downloaded directly and updated from a URL.
+* FOREFLIGHT FEATURE REQUEST: Allow content packs to be downloaded directly and updated from a URL.
 Currently you can download from a URL, but ForeFlight does not keep the content up-to-date on changes.

-Another method is to add to your cloud storage for Performance Plus subscribers of ForeFlight, by adding a folder named *contentpacks* to the root folder and place your content packs in the folder.
-This will make the content packs available to download and update automatically (assuming you put a new content pack in the shared folder).
+Another method is to add to your cloud storage for *Performance Plus* subscribers of ForeFlight, by adding a folder named *contentpacks* to the root folder and place your content packs in the folder.
+This allows the content packs available to download and update automatically from all your devices (assuming you update new *content packs* in the shared folder).

-* Currently ForeFlight only allows one cloud provider.
+* FOREFLIGHT FEATURE REQUESTION: Currently ForeFlight only allows one cloud provider.
 This solution could be improved to allow multiple cloud drive storage providers.

 Pilots may need access to multiple resources, companies, flight schools,